The following Owner-Managed Businesses guidance note Produced by Tolley provides comprehensive and up to date tax information covering:

 In practice, a bank is unlikely to provide a ‘mixed use’ loan.
 It will be provided solely for the purposes of the business according to the terms of the loan agreement.
 However, the actual purpose must be considered for tax purposes, in accordance with general principles.
 For example, a loan which is used partly for funding the business and partly to make immediate ‘drawings’ would be mixed use, regardless of the fact that it was arranged with the bank as a business loan.

-On the other hand, the interest arising on a loan used to purchase a car which is partially used for business purposes also needs apportioning, despite the fact that it may be a personal finance contract.
+On the other hand, the interest arising on a loan used to purchase a car which is partially used for business purposes also needs apportioning, despite the fact that it may be a per

 **Free trials are only available to individuals based in the UK.
 We may terminate this trial at any time or decide not to give a trial, for any reason.